Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and Technical Writing.

 Although you won't see this often, an engine rough idle can be a sign of problems with the fuel pump or fuel pressure regulator.

-You can use the repair manual for your car to make a quick check of the fuel pump and pressure regulator using a fuel pressure gauge.
+You can use the repair manual for your car to quickly check the fuel pump and pressure regulator using a fuel pressure gauge.

 The evaporative emissions control (EEC, sometimes EVAP or ECS) is another system in your vehicle that can cause rough idle problems.